JTSTAM02/tic-tac-toe/psuedocode.md

 ## Functional
--Major object is Turns and holds within it players and their respective symbols,
+-Major object is Game and holds within it players and their respective symbols,

+- Game object
-- createGameBoard (have Turns object within)
+- createGameBoard
 - displayPlayerTurn
 - restart
+- checkForWin
+- checkForTie
 - displayWinner